HUMANITARIAN PHOTO PROJECT

 Project Goal:

-Draw the attention of the international community to the problem and embrace it in order to intensify assistance to refugee women and show the impact of the current situation on European states and every Ukrainian family.
+Draw the attention of the international community to the problem and embrace it to intensify assistance to refugee women and show the impact of the current situation on European states and every Ukrainian family.
 Tell realistic stories that will inspire life and creation.

 Exhibition: